Bi-Lipshitz Embedding of Ultrametric Cantor Sets into Euclidean Spaces: -adic Systems

-{\bf Proof of Proposition~\ref{embed11.prop-bilip}. }In order to prove that $(\Xi,d)$ is embeddable in $\RM^p$, it is sufficient to prove that $(\Pi_\infty,d_w)$ is embeddable.
-It suffices to remark that the corresponding Michon tree has the finite paths in $\Pi_\infty$ as vertices and edges given by pairs of path differing only by one edge.
-By the finiteness of $S$, all paths in $\Pi_n$ have a bounded number of extensions to paths of $\Pi_{n+1}$ and this bound is independent of $n$.
+{\bf Proof of Proposition~\ref{embed11.prop-bilip}. }In order to prove that $(\Xi,d)$ is $f$-embeddable, it is sufficient to prove that $(\Pi_\infty,d_w)$ is embeddable.
+It suffices to remark that the corresponding Michon tree has the finite paths in $\Pi$ as vertices and the parent map is induced by deletion of the last edge.
+By finiteness of $S$, all paths in $\Pi_n$ have a bounded number of extensions to paths of $\Pi_{n+1}$ and this bound is independent of $n$.
 Hence the Michon graph has a bounded number of children per vertex.
-So, the only thing left is to show that the sequence of weights $(w_n)_{n \in \NM}$ on the Bratteli diagram is bounded above by a decreasing geometric sequence.
+The only thing left to show is that the sequence of weights $(w_n)_{n \in \NM}$ on the Bratteli diagram is bounded above by a decreasing geometric sequence.